Medical Dosimetry Concentration

 The Mount Sinai Center for Radiation Sciences Education at Stony Brook University is a partnership between Mount Sinai Health System's Department of Radiation Oncology and the School of Health Professions.

 The Medical Dosimetry clinical concentration was developed to educate and prepare students to meet the daily challenges of a dosimetrist in the dynamic field of Radiation Oncology and meet the growing demand for dosimetrists nationwide.
-A medical dosimetrist is a key members of the radiation oncology team.
+A medical dosimetrist is a key member of the radiation oncology team.
 Medical dosimetrists have the education and expertise necessary to generate radiation dose distributions and dose calculations for cancer patients in collaboration with the medical physicist and the radiation oncologist.
 After completion of the didactic lessons in this clinical concentration, students continue on to the clinical non-credit, non-degree certificate program.
 The 12-months of clinical rotations in the medical dosimetry clinical non-credit, non-degree certificate program are conducted at the Mount Sinai Health System.
 Successful completion of both the concentration and the clinical non-credit, non-degree certificate program are required in order to be eligible to take the national registry examination.
-Since this is a program within the Health Science major, applications for the clinical non-credit, non-degree certificate program are only accepted from students who have been advanced to the major's senior year curriculum.

 • The medical dosimetry didactic senior year curriculum (year 1 of the program) is delivered in person on-site at Stony Brook University with the exception of 8 credit hour courses, which are a combination of synchronous online and in-person class time.
 These courses are taught by the Mount Sinai Radiation Oncology faculty, who also have faculty appointments in the School of Health Professions.